atomisthq/docs/docs/user/admin/integrations/supported-integrations.md

 * Circle CI
 * any other build system, as a POST to our webhook

-Integrating a custom CI tool with Atomist is simple.
-Simply invoke Atomist hooks to send events around build and artifact creation.
+You can integrate Atomist with a custom CI tool by invoking Atomist hooks to send events around build and artifact creation.

-If integrating CI tools, we recommend the following:
+!!! note

-- CI tools are great for building and generating artifacts.
-They are often abused as a PaaS for `bash`.
+  CI tools are great for building and generating artifacts, but they're often abused as a PaaS for `bash`.
 If you find your CI usage has you programming in `bash` or YML, consider whether invoking such operations from Atomist event handlers might be a better model.

-- Use Atomist generators to create your CI files, and Atomist editors to keep them in synch, minimizing inconsistency.
+You can also use Atomist generators to create pre-defined CI files, and Atomist editors to keep them in synch, minimizing inconsistency across all your repositories.

 ## Running other programs from Atomist